ST-Balance/ST-Balance/README.md

 * It takes a few seconds.
 ## Demo

 We provide one of the smallest datasets, PEMS08, as a demo, which is located in the `PEMS/datasets` folder.
 Enter the `PEMS` directory and run `demo.sh`.
+Other datasets need to be decompressed or downloaded before they can be used.

 * Linux